-101.1 Title.
-These regulations shall be known as the Port of San Francisco Green Building Standards Code and may be cited as such and will also be referred to herein as "this code". -The Port of San Francisco Green Building Standards Code consists of Part 11-of the official compilation and publication of the adoption, amendment and repeal of building regulations in the California Code of Regulations, Title 24 (also known as and referred to herein as the California Building Standards Code).
+- 101.1 This Section has been modified to read as follows: - 101.1 Title.
+These regulations shall be known as the Port of San Francisco Green Building Standards Code and may be cited as such and will also be referred to herein as "this code".
+The Port of San Francisco Green Building Standards Code consists of Part 11of the official compilation and publication of the adoption, amendment and repeal of building regulations in the California Code of Regulations, Title 24 (also known as and referred to herein as the California Building Standards Code). - 101.2 This Section has been modified to read as follows: - 101.2 Purpose.

-101.2 Purpose.
 The purpose of this chapter is to promote the health, safety and welfare of San Francisco residents, workers, and visitors by minimizing waste of energy, water, and other resources in the construction and operation of buildings in the City and County of San Francisco and by providing a healthy indoor environment.
-The green building practices required by this chapter will also further the goal of reducing the greenhouse gas emissions in the City and County of San Francisco to a level 25 percent below 1990 levels by the year 2017, as stated in Board of Supervisors Resolution No. 158-02 and San Francisco Environment Code Chapter 9.
+The green building practices required by this chapter will also further the goal of reducing the greenhouse gas emissions in the City and County of San Francisco to a level 25 percent below 1990 levels by the year 2017, as stated in Board of Supervisors Resolution No. 158-02 and San Francisco Environment Code Chapter 9. - 101.3 This Section has been modified to read as follows: - 101.3 Scope.

-101.3 Scope.
 The provisions of this code shall apply to the planning, design, operation, construction, use and occupancy of every newly constructed building or structure, unless otherwise indicated in this code, as well as alterations to existing buildings throughout the Port of San Francisco's jurisdictional area.